On this page

 Figure 1.
 Resource Triangle - modified from Chan (2011) and Holditch (2009)

-The basic characteristics of each of the unconventional gas resource categories, with the exception of gas hydrates, are summarised in Figure 1.
-Unconventional gas resources have been divided into two broad types – those in which gas has been generated by natural thermogenic and/or biogenic processes6, and those in which gas (synthesis gas) is synthetically generated underground or in a surface plant with a thermo-chemical process.
+The relationship of unconventional to conventional resources can be illustrated in a resource triangle, as shown in Figure 1, modified from the figure published by Chan (2011) in the SPE Guidelines for the Application of the Petroleum Resources Management System.
+Heavy oil and tight gas formations straddle the boundary; nonetheless, both present challenges in applying the assessment methods typically used for conventional accumulations.
+Unconventional gas resources are shown down the right side of the triangle, and can be divided into two broad types: those in which gas has been generated by natural thermogenic and/or biogenic processes; and those in which gas (synthesis gas) is synthetically generated underground or in a surface plant with a thermo-chemical process.

 The SPE-PRMS resources definitions, together with the classification system, are intended to be appropriate for all types of petroleum accumulations regardless of their in-place characteristics, extraction method applied, or degree of processing required.
 Consequently, both unconventional and conventional resources share the same classification framework for petroleum resources: